Pacific island leaders agree to enhance Japan's role in the region amid growing China influence

 Japan has sought to share with the leaders the importance of maintaining the rules-based, free and open international order in the region, with China in mind but carefully not spelled out.

-Kishida has been also holding bilateral meetings with the leaders since earlier this week on the sidelines of summit.

-In his separate meetings Wednesday and Thursday with the leaders and other representatives, Kishida announced Japan’s support for infrastructure, fishing projects and other areas.
+In his separate meetings Wednesday and Thursday with the leaders and other representatives on the sidelines of the summit, Kishida announced Japan’s support for infrastructure, fishing projects and other areas.

 AP journalist Ayaka McGill contributed to this report.